 If no official referee is available, after consulting with the opposing captain, the captain of the team drawn first in the tie will decide any points of issue.

-The competition will be played in two stages.
-A group stage followed by a playoff.
-The executive committee will decide the structure of both stages depending on the entry of teams.
+Each competition will be played in two stages.
+A group stage followed by a final.

 Teams will play the other teams in their group twice.
 One home and one away match.

 To select opponents a draw of players names will be made by the team captains with the home team captain deciding the order the games are played.

 Away players to have first throw of the Jack

 The result of the match will be decided by the team who scored the highest number of chalks

 Match winners will receive 2 group points.
 Both teams will receive 1 group point for a drawn match.

 Each group will be ranked by total points.
 In the event two or more teams are tied after completion of all fixtures teams with the highest chalks difference will be ranked higher, if still equal the team with the highest games for.
 In the event a tie still exists the team which won their group match will be deemed the higher ranked team.
 If the group match was tied on chalks the team which won the most games during their group match will be deemed the higher ranked team.